 A strike such as a Shuto Uchi that lands directly on a carotid sinus can have instantaneous results.
 This typically makes the brain sense that the body has undergone a tremendously rapid increase in blood pressure levels.
-It compensates by reducing the heart output immediately, which in fact suddenly lowers blood pressure levels throughout the body.
+It compensates by reducing the heart output immediately, which suddenly lowers blood pressure levels throughout the body.
 The person who was struck may immediately collapse into unconsciousness.

-In most cases the person will soon recover consciousness without any lasting effects, but in some cases, especially in someone with significant health issues, the heart may stop completely, leading to death if immediate assistance is not provided.
+In most cases, the person will soon recover consciousness without any lasting effects, but in some cases, especially in someone with significant health issues, the heart may stop completely, leading to death if immediate assistance is not provided.
 Another serious injury may also result.
 If the associated arteries are in any way torn or severed then the injured individual may quickly die.
-This clearly means this is a potential immediately lethal strike and should be utilized only in the most ominous circumstances.
+This means this is a potential immediately lethal strike and should be utilized only in the most ominous circumstances.

 Pressure can be applied to these sinus areas using other methods as well.
-An arm bar (such as a Naked Rear Choke) might be used to press into these sinuses to again send false pressure signals to the brain.
+An armbar (such as a Naked Rear Choke) might be used to press into these sinuses to again send false pressure signals to the brain.
 Holds like these also usually have the effect of restricting blood flow to the brain which normally leads to a loss of consciousness in under ten seconds.
 If someone is rendered unconscious in this manner the pressure on the neck must be immediately released or severe brain damage or death could result.

 It may be possible to strike to the carotid sinuses using other strikes when you are positioned on the ear side of your opponent.
 Here strikes such as the Ippon Nukite Uchi, Ippon Ken Tsuki, or Tate Hiraken Tsuki could be used to impact this target.
 Even a Web Hand could be used to encircle the throat and apply pressure to one or both of these carotid sinuses.
-The Web Hand is a bit more tenuous since it may be readily dislodged by the opponent before it has sufficient time to cause significant effect.
+The Web Hand is a bit more tenuous since it may be readily dislodged by the opponent before it has sufficient time to cause a significant effect.

 Everyone thinks of striking to the groin.
 It is by far the most frequent target area envisioned by someone thinking about self-defense maneuvers.
 It is, however, a fairly hard target to strike.
 This is largely because, given sufficient time, it is easy for someone to step back, rotate the pelvis, pull back the hips, or raise a leg in defense, or potentially even block such a strike.
-Also the large muscles in the legs and abdomen can deflect or interrupt a strike that is even slightly off target.
+Also, the large muscles in the legs and abdomen can deflect or interrupt a strike that is even slightly off target.

-In a male a successful strike to the groin can be quite painful, or it can have little or no effect whatsoever.
+In a male, a successful strike to the groin can be quite painful, or it can have little or no effect whatsoever.
 If pain is the result then the person is likely to collapse to the ground and to curl up in the fetal position as they writhe in temporary agony, rage, and discomfort.
 The immediate pain subsides after a few moments only to be replaced by equally distressing general lower abdominal pain, weakness, nausea, and breathing distress.
 It is a very intense, long-lasting, and powerful reaction to what might have been a fairly limited or even glancing initial strike.

 On the other hand, a person may not be affected in any way at all.
 This can be the case if the person has undergone extensive sensitivity training against strikes to the groin.
 Some individuals have done this and can take a direct and unprotected full force strike to the groin without any apparent side effects of any kind.
 These are rare individuals usually with substantial martial arts training and they are probably not the person who is attacking you.

-Another class of individual who may not be affected by a strike to the groin is someone who is heavily under the influence of alcohol or drugs.
+Another class of individuals who may not be affected by a strike to the groin is someone who is heavily under the influence of alcohol or drugs.
 This slows down or inhibits nerve transmissions and may make them completely oblivious to normal pain.

-And of course clothing, musculature, or bad aim could cause a strike to be ineffective.
+And of course, clothing, musculature, or bad aim could cause a strike to be ineffective.
 Quite often a strike to the groin will strike the inner thigh which absorbs most or all of the strike energy.

 The most common strike to the groin is a Kin Geri.
 It works quite well whether delivered from the front or rear of the opponent.
 Because this can be a very forceful strike it might also lead to pelvic area bruising and perhaps to a pelvic bone fracture.
 It may also lead to permanent reproductive organ injury.

-A hand strike such as a Sword Hand or Haito Uchi can also be a very effective groin strike if you have access directly along the opponent’s center line.
+A hand strike such as a Sword Hand or Haito Uchi can also be a very effective groin strike if you have access directly along the opponent’s Center Line.
 These strikes might be applied in a straight line outward-descending manner, or could be applied such that they are positioned initially below and then rise upward into the groin.
 You should practice these strikes in both ways so that you have either option available to you.

 If you are down on one or both knees then a Kakuto Uchi or forearm strike might be employed.
 The latter is most effective if it is combined with a subsequent hand grab and pulling maneuver that might directly attack and rip at the testicles in males.